Skip to main content

 stk create app react-site-test --starter technical-writers/react-website-template@1.0.0/install-site-template

-After executing the command, the terminal will display the Studio, Stack with its current version, and the Starter used.
+After executing the command, the terminal displays the Studio, the Stack with its current version, and the Starter used.

 ?
 Name your application react-site-test